brianv0/datacat-doc/LSST-Datacat-overview.md

 # Main Components
 Conceptually, Datacat can be viewed as these main components:
-*   A Datastore,
+*   A Datastore **
-   *   Currently we use Oracle, with unit tests using HSQLDB.
-SQLite, MySQL, and PostgreSQL should work fine.
 *   VFS to interact with the Datastore
 *   RESTful APIs to interact with the VFS
 *   A Web Application/WUI which uses the RESTful APIs
 *   Client libraries which use the RESTful APIs
 *   A CLI implemented with the Client libraries
 *   A Crawler implemented with the Client libraries

+**Note**: Currently we use Oracle, with unit tests using HSQLDB.
+SQLite, MySQL, and PostgreSQL should work fine.

 ## Primitives
 Datacat defines two main primitives